2016 West Virginia Mountaineers baseball team

-The 2016 West Virginia Mountaineers baseball team represents West Virginia University during the 2016 NCAA Division I baseball season.
-The Mountaineers play their home games at Monongalia County Ballpark as a member of the Big 12 Conference.
-They are led by head coach Randy Mazey, in his 4th season at West Virginia.
+The 2016 West Virginia Mountaineers baseball team represented West Virginia University during the 2016 NCAA Division I baseball season.
+The Mountaineers played their home games at Monongalia County Ballpark as a member of the Big 12 Conference.

 Previous season

 In 2015, the Mountaineers finished the season 7th in the Big 12 with a record of 27–27 (9–13 Big 12).
 WVU qualified for the 2015 Big 12 Conference baseball tournament and were eliminated in the second round.
 They failed to qualify for the 2015 NCAA Division I baseball tournament.